olimorris/persisted.nvim/README.md

 ### Git branching

-One of the plugin's core features is the ability to have multiple sessions files for a given project, by using git branches To enable git branching, set `use_git_branch = true`.
+One of the plugin's core features is the ability to have multiple sessions files for a given project, by using git branches.
+To enable git branching, set `use_git_branch = true`.

 > **Note:** If git branching is enabled on a non git enabled repo, then `main` will be used as the default branch